DelusionalSimon/interactive-ai-sculpture/README.md

 ---

+## Prerequisites

+FFmpeg is required and must be in the system's PATH for the Whisper module that handles transcription to work.

 ## Core Objective & Technical Challenge

 The primary technical objective of this project is to design, build, and deploy a robust, standalone system capable of real-time interaction with the public.
 The system must analyze spoken user input and translate semantic and emotional data into dynamic physical outputs through mechatronics and generated speech.